 Alphabetical List Of All Patterns

-- Adapt Patterns To Context
+- Adapt Patterns to Context

 Adapt and evolve S3 patterns to suit your specific context.

-- Adopt The Seven Principles
+- Adopt the Seven Principles

 Align collaboration with the Seven Principles.